cranjesh/images-test/TheSoldiersLegacyThorough.md

 She exhaled shakily.
 "I do not know what to believe, Mr. Holmes.
 Perhaps it is nothing.
 But, the chest held his will, among other documents.
 Without it, my daughter-in-law may face challenges in securing Edward’s wishes..
 And if my fears are correct—if Edward's death was not an accident—then I worry that whoever wanted him silenced has not finished their work."

 Holmes nodded, his expression unreadable.
 "I will need to see the study myself.
 In the meantime, Watson, your military connections may prove useful.
 Make inquiries at the War Office regarding the officers Edward reported to.
 I have reason to believe their records will shed light on this affair."

 He paused, then added, almost offhandedly, "I may need to consult my brother on certain military matters.
 He has access to information beyond the War Office’s usual channels."

 "You seem particularly interested in them," I remarked as Holmes’s mention of his enigmatic brother piqued my curiosity.
 Mycroft Holmes rarely involved himself in “common” crimes—but when he did, the stakes invariably spanned empires.

 Holmes did not respond immediately.
 Instead, he walked to the window, staring out at the rain-soaked streets.
 "A name caught my attention.
 I recall reading it in connection with a military scandal some months ago.
 A man of questionable integrity, if memory serves."

+<br><br><br>
+<br><br><br>
+<br><br><br>
+<br><br><br>
 ## Chapter 2: The Lieutenant's Secrets

 Holmes's network of informants revealed Lieutenant Cartwright had been deployed near Blackwood Manor—a coincidence too perfect to ignore.